 - a right to lodge a complaint with the Information Commissioner’s Office.

-Please go to section 14 to find out more about these rights.
+Please click here to find out more about these rights.

 11. Rights to access your personal data